 Berman and Waxman teamed up for one last postelection battle: denying Sherman’s bid for the senior spot on the Foreign Affairs Committee that Berman vacated.
 “I don’t think he has anywhere near the stature,” Waxman sneered.
 Sherman had to withdraw.

 Both are still adjusting to the idea of life without the other.
 Berman insisted it’s not the end of the Waxman-Berman era.
 “I think it’s the end of my era,” he said.
 Waxman, after all, remains the ranking Democrat at Energy and Commerce.

 CORRECTION: An earlier version of this story gave the incorrect year for when Rep. Henry Waxman became chairman of the Energy and Commerce Committee.
 It was 2008, not 2006.

-This article appears in the Jan.
-26, 2013, edition of National Journal as Machine Men.
+This article appears in the January 26, 2013, edition of National Journal Magazine as Machine Men.